Thematic Areas: Inclusion and Youth | Digital Transformation | Private Sector Engagement | SDGs and Greening TVET

 PUBLISHER: McKinsey & Company, Global, 2019

-BACKGROUND: This framework has been developed by the McKinsey Global Institute informed by a survey of 18,000 people in 15 countries in 2019.
-This research alongside academic research and McKinsey’s experience in adult training was used to identified a set of 56 foundational skills that will benefit all citizens.
-The work by McKinsey suggests that higher proficiency in them is already associated with a higher likelihood of employment, higher incomes, and job satisfaction.
+BACKGROUND: This framework was developed in 2019 by the McKinsey Global Institute, informed by a survey of 18,000 people in 15 countries.
+This survey research alongside academic research and McKinsey’s experience in adult training was used to identified a set of 56 foundational skills that will be of benefit to all citizens.
+The work by McKinsey suggests that higher proficiency in these skills is already associated with a higher likelihood of employment, higher income, and job satisfaction.

-TARGET GROUP(S): Citizens; Teachers/trainers; Non-governmental organisations; Labour market partners (employers and unions)
+TARGET GROUP(S): Citizens; Teachers/trainers; Non-governmental organisations (NGOs); Labour market (social) partners